shatice/testing-stuffs/README.md

+At first L.I.C - Hetic-NES team's game
+Now : working on it, testing stuffs

 # `OXO` game library

 This is a boilerplate repository using `OXO`, a minimalist game library to handle common actions in games.
 This is not optimized for production and uses purposefully simplified patterns for an educational purpose.